schorschii/OCO-Server/docs/WebApplication.md

 You can force the deletion of the object by holding the shift key pressed when clicking on the "Remove" button.
 This will automatically delete all subgroups/pending jobs.

 ## Message Of The Day (MOTD)
-The message of the day is displayed on the OCO homepage and can be modified in the `setting` table (setting entry with name `motd`).
+The message of the day is displayed on the OCO homepage and can be modified in the `conf.php` file (constant with name `MOTD`).

 Suggestions for your MOTD:
 ```